 At the end of the day, an employer almost never tells an employee they are firing him or her for the illegal reason.
 Usually, the employer will make up a reason as to why they are terminating the employee, and the illegal reason will have to be proved through circumstantial evidence.
 But just because the employer provides a pretext that may seem valid on its face does mean the employee does not have a case.

-If you were recently terminated out of the blue and for an arbitrary reason, it cannot hurt to contact an wrongful termination lawyer to investigate your legal rights and options.
+If you were recently terminated out of the blue and for an arbitrary reason, it cannot hurt to contact an employment attorney to investigate your legal rights and options.